acasarsa/acasarsa/README.md

 <!--### Hi there 👋 -->
 ## About Me

 Hi there 👋 I'm Andrew, a full-stack software engineer who's always a team player and has a passion for creating clean, maintainable code, and intuitive user experiences.
-I love working with Ruby on Rails, React and vanilla Javascript.
+I love working with Ruby on Rails, React, Typescript and GraphQL.

 Check out our 2023 Rails Hackathon [entry](https://be-ai-assist.dev/).
 We created a fork of the better_errors gem and added an AI assistant to it that analyzes the error data and gives a concise issue and possible solution or suggestions.